 -Melissa Reiff, CEO of The Container Store, defines the brand's core value of "Communication is Leadership"

 What are Soft Skills?

 Soft skills are a combination of social, emotional, character, and personality skills that enable people to navigate the workplace, accomplish their goals, and be good leaders.
 They do not depend on acquired knowledge, but how one deals with people, behaves in workplace settings, and uses common sense.
+So hard skills vs. soft skills, what's the difference?
 While these skills may not be as quantifiable with a test score or a certificate, they are every bit as important as hard skills.